hima-97/Fitness-Guru/README.md

 The app allows users to create custom workout plans and share their workouts with other people in the fitness community.
 Users are able to add exercises to their custom splits and workouts.

-# Software Stack
+# Technology Stack

 Fitness Guru is built using the MERN stack:

 - MongoDB
 - Express
 - React
-- Node.j
+- Node.js

 The application also uses Mongoose, a simple schema-based solution to model application data that makes it easier to work with MongoDB in Node.js.